 What?
 Yes, I believe the underpinning ideas and practices can help you cope with complexity, but not because they are Lean, but because they’ve been around for thousands of years.
 So instead of being a fanatic, keep the Lean-ology in your personal store cupboard, like the one under your stairs, full of useful shite, you don’t want people to see.
 Then, alongside the Lean in your cupboard, please scatter a selection of fat ideas and enduring stuff from the rest of the world’s concepts, methods and tools from all kinds of professions and practices and peoples and cultures.
-Lean is not a panacea and it’s certainly not evil, but you got to watch out for the fanatics with their giant Shiny tool box and fuckall real experience, on your patch.
+Lean is not a panacea and it’s certainly not evil, but you must watch out for the fanatics with their giant Shiny tool box and bugger-all real experience, on your patch.

 The worst kind of uneducated fanatical Lean proselyte, is at its best, like a distant relatives’ enthusiastic toddler.
 You don’t dislike them and they are not completely horrible, but the dribbling and babbling becomes annoying, so the most memorable happy feeling, is handing them back to the distant relative!

 I know that paragraph is likely to get several of the Lean-ology Toolheads frothing at the hip, slapping their baldy foreheads and sharpening their SPC charts.
 Fortunately, they won’t have the stamina to read all the way down to this.
 Unless, they are egged on by a Systems Tinker – who once read a blog – to respond with something pithy?
 They’ll get both barrels!

 I really mean it, Joy is on the ball and trying to use some properly insightful techniques in an environment filled with people who use the tools but don’t know the methods or the concepts.
 I am a massive fan of the ways of working first developed at Toyota and I like a little challenge, so please leave a comment and if you’ve got a good balance of sarcasm and insight, I may even pay attention and say something nice.